claudiofinizio/documentation/README.md

 Summer 2020: activation of the web-based user interface

 End of 2019: lauching a fund raising campaign to finance the project.
-The fund raising campaign is foreseen if the user itnerface will result too heavy to be programmed only based on free contributions from open source programmers.
+The fund raising campaign is foreseen if the user interface will result too heavy to be programmed only based on free contributions from open source programmers.